 A patent is only in force during its term and in its jurisdiction.
 When the patent term runs out, or if it is abandoned or invalidated in a particular jurisdiction, unless there is a continuation in force, the matter in the patent enters the public domain.
-See also What determines a patent’s in-force duration?
+There are three main types of patents that are granted by most patent offices around the world.
+They are :

 For utility patents issued in the USA